 As my dad studied, my mom took my brother and me on an adventure to collect natural treasures for the table to keep us entertained.
 I remember the game of gathering brightly colored maple and ginko leaves, speckled rocks, pinecones, and sprays of rosehips.
 When we got home, we washed and dried them and put them in a basket in the middle of the table, and told stories of gratitude around that centerpiece.

 Since then, I’ve spent Thanksgivings at gorgeously decorated tables with Champagne basted Turkeys, and on the beaches of Poipu with a cocktail in my hand, but that one still stands out.
 I think it’s because it was the first time that I realized you could create exactly what you want just by being thankful.

 Like my own mom, I’m always looking for ways to rekindle that spirit in myself and impart it in my own kids.
 So this month, I’ve decided to use this memory as inspiration to start a daily gratitude practice that I can do with my family.
 And, of course, you can use exactly what you have.
 Here are some ideas:

 Gratitude Jar or Box:

 Get a mason jar or a small box.
-I have some cute boxes left over from a Birch Box subscription that would work well.
+I had some cute boxes left over from a Birch Box subscription worked well.
 If you want, you or your kids could also decorate the box to make it special.
 Cut out strips of paper and write one thing you are grateful for on a slip of paper and put it in your container each day.
-At the end of the month the jar will be filled, and you could even scatter them on the table as a centerpiece.
+At the end of the month the box will be filled, and you could even scatter them on the table as a centerpiece.

 For those who want a digital option, try the free app Grateful.
 Each day it will send you a prompt and you can type in your answer and take a photo to go with it.
 It saves each entry to create a digital Gratitude journal.We’ve decided to do our gratitude practice over dinner because it is the one time of day we all sit down together.
 Find a time that works best for you.